 And yet, the exclusivity and popularity of Bloor's elite shops and restaurants has never been stronger, regardless of the ever-changing neighbours on Yonge Street.
 As Mink Mile demonstrates, clustering begets clustering, and like calls to like!
 It's as simple as that!

 Get ready for the Mink Mile to light up and draw double - triple! - the amount of shoppers... the holiday season is almost upon us!!!

 How convenient to have such outstanding shopping opportunities in your 'hood, and to be a part of such an elevated urban lifestyle at the nexus of Yonge and Bloor!
-For the lucky new owner of the luxe penthouse we call 'Culture, Couture & Contemporary Living At Casa Condominio Near Yonge & Bloor', offered at $2,388,800, the Mink Mile will be just one of many fabulous community perks and neighbourhood amenities!!
+For the lucky new owner of the luxe penthouse we call 'Culture, Couture & Contemporary Living At Casa Condominio Near Yonge & Bloor', now SOLD, the Mink Mile will be just one of many fabulous community perks and neighbourhood amenities!!
 Dreamy!

 Thanks for reading!